apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

 ### Adding a Custom Object View (eg a Dashboard)

 One further use case in particular is worth highlighting; the rendering of an entire entity.
-Normally this is done using `EntityCombinedPanelFactory`, this being the first `ComponentFactory` for the `ComponentType.ENTITY` that is registered in Isis default `ComponentFactoryRegistrarDefault`.
+Normally entities this is done using `EntityCombinedPanelFactory`, this being the first `ComponentFactory` for the `ComponentType.ENTITY` that is registered in Isis default `ComponentFactoryRegistrarDefault`.

 You could, though, register your own `ComponentFactory` for entities that is targeted at a particular class of entity - some sort of object representing a dashboard, for example.
-It can use the `EntityModel` (provided to it) to determine the class of the entity to inspect whether it is of the appropriate type.
-It should also be registered before the `EntityCombinedPanelFactory` so that it is checked whether it `appliesTo(IModel)` prior to the default `EntityCombinedPanelFactory`:
+It can use the `EntityModel` provided to it to determine the class of the entity, checking if it is of the appropriate type.
+Your custom factory should also be registered before the `EntityCombinedPanelFactory` so that it is checked prior to the default `EntityCombinedPanelFactory`:

     @Singleton
     public class MyComponentFactoryRegistrar extends ComponentFactoryRegistrarDefault {